How to start a stump grinding business: Your first moves

 The most common pricing model is to charge per inch of the stump's diameter.
 A typical rate is $3 to $5 per inch.
 For a 20-inch stump, your quote would be $60 to $100.
 This method is straightforward and easy for clients to understand.

-Many new owners make the mistake of measuring only at ground level.
-You should measure the widest part of the stump, including the root flare, to price the job correctly.
+The trap here is measuring only at ground level.
+Measure the widest part of the stump, including the root flare, to price the job correctly.
 Also, set a minimum charge, perhaps $125 to $175, to ensure small jobs are profitable.

 Adjust for job complexity

 Your base rate should change based on job difficulty.
-You might want to add a 25% surcharge for stumps on a steep slope or near a fence.
-Hardwoods like oak take longer to grind, so you could add a 15-20% fee compared to softer pine stumps.
+Add a 25% surcharge for stumps on a steep slope or near a fence.
+Hardwoods like oak take longer to grind, so add a 15% to 20% fee compared to softer pine stumps.

 Cleanup is another factor.
 Your standard quote should specify that you will rake chips into a neat pile.
 You can offer to haul them away for an extra fee, often $50 to $75.
 This approach keeps your base price competitive while offering valuable add-ons.